MicahElliott/pacrat/README.md

 Many of those expected tools are necessary for keeping a sizeable project in ship-shape, so you want eveyone on your team to have appropriate versions of them installed.
-So you can put a `nest.ini` at the root of every major project you work on.
+You can put a `nest.ini` at the root of every major project you work on.
 Even though such a file generally covers a _system_, it shouldn't be a conflict to have several of them if you work on multiple projects.

 The workflow of keeping a team's fleet of systems up-to-date then is:

-- Alice creates and adds a `nest.ini` file to a project's repo
+- Alice creates and adds a `nest.ini` file to a project's git repo at the top level

 - Bob does a dnf/brew upgrade (or git-pull or eget or ...) and discovers that he's running a newer version of `just` than what's spec'd in `nest.ini`, so he adds the new version as `vermin`

-- Carol pulls on the project (getting an update to `nest.ini`) and runs `pacrat` (maybe automatically via [captain](), and is prompted to upgrade to the new version that Bob put in
+- Carol pulls on the project (getting an update to `nest.ini`) and runs `pacrat` (maybe automatically via [captain](https://github.com/MicahElliott/captain), and is prompted to upgrade to the new `just` version that Bob put in

 ## Full Nestfile spec